The number of total cases filed in the Philadelphia Court of Common Please has grown to 1,136.

 Proving paraquat exposure will depend on how you may have been exposed.
 For example, agricultural workers and landscapers may have business receipts or employment records that can help show exposure.
 A paraquat attorney can help you gather evidence of paraquat exposure.

 No, there’s no paraquat class action lawsuit.
-However, there are large consolidated litigations in state and federal court, including a state court docket in Philadelphia.
-Approximately 940 plaintiffs have filed suits against chemical companies in the Philadelphia Court of Common Pleas for paraquat exposure.
+However, large, consolidated litigations are ongoing in state and federal court.
+A state court docket in Philadelphia is proceeding well.
+More than 1,000 plaintiffs have filed suit against chemical companies in the Philadelphia County Court of Common Pleas for paraquat exposure.
 Motley Rice is working closely with this litigation and accepting new plaintiff filings.

 Most paraquat Parkinson’s lawsuits are still in early stages and have not yet reached settlements.
 However, Syngenta’s financial records show some payouts have already happened.
 The company’s 2022 Financial Report shows a $187.5 million settlement to multiple claimants in 2021.